-APPENDIX K: Policy On Readmission to the DDS Program
+APPENDIX J: Policy on Readmission to the DDS Program

 The Student Admissions Committee, a standing committee of the School of Dental Medicine, oversees readmission to the DDS program.

-Students who are formally dismissed from the program for any reason or who withdraw from the program without written notification are not eligible to apply for readmission.
+Students who formally withdraw (in writing) from the DDS program may apply for readmission to the program.
+Students who are formally dismissed from the program for any reason, or who withdraw from the program without written notification, are not eligible to apply for readmission.